A great restaurant employee handbook is the secret to a successful onboarding process.

 Though your restaurant employee handbook is not a legal document, having an employee sign it demonstrates that they have read and understood all your rules, policies, and procedures.

-While the above may seem like a lot, you likely already have a lot of this information documented – it’s just a matter of bringing it together in one place.
-To help you get organized, download our free employee handbook template and get cracking.
+While putting together a restaurant employee handbook may seem like a lot of work, you likely already have a lot of this information documented as part of your restaurant’s human resources files – it’s just a matter of bringing it together in one place.
+To help you get organized, download our free template and get cracking on your own restaurant handbook today.